 Did you know that you can replace the stock Steam Deck SSD hard drive with one of your own?
 Often for much less than the cost of buying a larger capacity Deck directly from Valve.

 In this guide, I’ll show you the best Steam Deck SSD upgrade options that you can buy and swap into your Steam Deck.
 These are different than Steam Deck MicroSD cards, which are inserted as supplemental storage in the Deck.
 These SSDs are Steam Deck upgrades that will allow you to increase your internal storage.

-Underneath each option, I’ll explains some of the technical specs and details you need to pay attention to when replacing the Steam Deck hard drive.
+Underneath each opktion, I’ll explains some of the technical specs and details you need to pay attention to when replacing the Steam Deck hard drive.
 After you upgrade, you’ll be able to install plenty of Steam and non Steam games on the deck.

 What are the Best Steam Deck SSD Upgrade Options?